Peace44/PrimeOrbit/README.md

    ```

 3. **Sample Output**
-   - For each argument, the program prints whether it is prime or not.
+   - For each argument, the program prints whether the argument is prime or not, as well as its prime factor decomposition.
    - If an argument is invalid (negative or out-of-range), you’ll see an error message.

 ---